FelixWeichselgartner/WhatsAppSelenium/README.md

 ## Usage

-* [Download](https://github.com/mozilla/geckodriver/releases) geckodriver for your platform.
-* Unpack geckodriver in this directory.
 * Locate your profile path with firefox (this saves your WhatsApp Web session).
     * Three-bars (top right corner) in Firefox
     * Help